supervisely-ecosystem/import-kitti-3d/README.md

 ## Overview
 Converts [KITTI 3D](http://www.cvlibs.net/datasets/kitti/) format to [Supervisely](https://docs.supervise.ly/data-organization/00_ann_format_navi) and creates a new project in selected `Team` -> `Workspace`.
 Backward compatible with [`Export to KITTI 3D`](https://github.com/supervisely-ecosystem/export-to-kitti-3d) app.

-App can import sample data from original KITTI dataset with user selected amount of scenes for training and testing data: `100`, `200`, `300`, `400` or `500`.
+App can import [sample data](https://github.com/supervisely-ecosystem/import-kitti-3d-sample-files/releases) from original KITTI dataset with user selected amount of scenes for training and testing data: `100`, `200`, `300`, `400` or `500` scenes.
 User also can import an archive with KITTI data from `Team Files`.
 If you want to import full KITTI dataset, you must download it manually from [KITTI website](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) and upload it to `Team Files`. **App supports only left color images**.

 <img src="https://i.imgur.com/riv6fFJ.png">